rkuo2000/NPCpy/README.md

   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/alicanto.png" alt="logo for deep research", width=250></a>
 </p>

+  - start a sequence:
+    ```
+    npc alicanto "What are the implications of quantum computing for cybersecurity?"
+    ```

 ## `pti`
 -  a reasoning REPL loop with explicit checks to request inputs from users following thinking traces.